Design a Fraction Collage

 - Flip over the sheet of construction paper that you wrote the fraction on and glue the shape onto the other side.

 - Now have him choose another sheet of construction paper in a different color than the shape.
 Using the same measurements you used in step 4, draw a number of segments equal to the numerator of the fraction.
 Using the same example again, you would cut three 2-inch wide segments.

 - Cut out the segments and glue them on top of the shape within the lines.

 - You're done!
-Go back to step 1and repeat for a different fraction.
+Go back to step 1 and repeat with a different fraction.

 Try attaching all your fraction collages to a large piece of poster board, overlapping them and arranging them in different directions for artistic effect.